 Are you weak?
 Awesome, then join me in bringing God glory through our weakness.The Marines are looking for a few “good men”.
 God is looking for the weak–me and you!
 The Bible says that not many strong, not many wise in this world’s opinion, not many noble will be used or chosen.
 I have this treasure in a vessel of clay that the treasure might be seen the more awesome.

-Because God loves to turn the world upside down with the weak, we need to look at my church and family to discern who “seems” to be the weakest.
-Since, according to I Corinthians 12 21, they are MUCH MORE important than the rest.
-So we would do well to think, “what do we need them for, how can we give them ministry, how does God want to bless the rest of us through them?”
-We need to give more honor to these weaker parts.
+Because God loves to turn the world upside down with the weak, I need to look at my church and family to discern who “seems” to be the weakest.
+Since, according to First Corinthians 12:21, they are MUCH MORE important than the rest.
+So I would do well to think, “what do I need them for, how can I give them ministry, how does God want to bless me through them?”
+I need to give more honor to these weaker parts.

 So who do I have on my list of the “seemingly” small and weak?: The old, teens, mentally challenged, women, children, uneducated, low income, short, low IQ, shy, quiet, ME?
 Then these deserve, “more abundant honor and protection.

 Even churches, that are growing spiritually and growing in numbers, seem to not have figured out how to pull in the old, the shy, the teens.
 Oh, we have a vibrant youth ministry but we have not figured out what we NEED them for.